Spicy Broiled Shrimp

 Check out Low-Carb and Keto Shrimp Dinners for more tasty and easy low-carb dinners using shrimp!

-How to Make Spicy Broiled Shrimp:
+How to make this Spicy Broiled Shrimp Recipe:

 - In the U.S. shrimp are sold by number per pound, and I used 31-40 count shrimp for this recipe, and decided 1/4 lb. was about a good sized serving (unless you’re making it for my father, who devoured 1/2 pound by himself when I tested one of the earlier versions of this recipe on him.)